-Visit the IRS web site and obtain an EIN for the company.
-They’re totally free.
-Choose a business entity like corporation, LLC, etc. A small business can begin as a sole proprietor but will more than likely wish to switch to a kind of corporation or partnership to limit risk and optimize tax benefits.
+Visit the IRS web site and get an EIN for the company.
+They’re free.
+Choose a business entity like corporation, LLC, etc. A small business can begin as a sole proprietor but should switch to a kind of corporation to limit risk and optimize tax benefits.

 A business entity will matter when it involves tax obligations and liability in the event of a lawsuit.
 A sole proprietorship means the business owner is it when it comes to liability and taxes.
 No one else is responsible.

 Beginning the Business Credit Reporting Process

 Begin at the D&B web site and get a free DUNS number.
 A DUNS number is how D&B gets a business into their system, to generate a PAYDEX score.
 If there is no DUNS number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s sites for the business.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for accuracy and completeness.
 If there are no records with them, go to the next step in the process.
 By doing this, Experian and Equifax will have something to report on.

 First you should establish trade lines that report.
 This is also known as the vendor credit tier.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

 And with an established business credit profile and score you can begin getting more credit.

 These sorts of accounts often tend to be for the things bought all the time, like outdoor work wear, ink and toner, and office furniture.